karmakettle/sesame/README.md

 ##Sesame##
 Utilizes Intel Edison's mraa library to detect the pattern in which sensors are touched.
-A success is sent to a remote server if the correct pattern is entered (see main.js, hardcoded USER_PASSWORD).
+A success response is sent to a remote server if the correct pattern is entered (see main.js, hardcoded USER_PASSWORD).
 Code for the remote server is not included here.

 ###What do you need to run Sesame?###
 Intel Edison